apache/datasketches-website/docs/SketchElements.md

 ---
-layout: doc_page
+layout: overview_page
 ---

-#Sketch Elements
+##Sketch Elements

-Sketches are different from sampling in that they process all the elements of a stream, but only once.
-Sketches have some form of randomization that forms the basis of their stochastic nature.
+Sketches are different from traditional sampling techniques in that sketches process all the elements of a stream, touching each element only once, and have some form of randomization that forms the basis of their stochastic nature.
+This "one-touch" property makes sketches ideally suited for real-time data processing.

-As an example, the first stage of the unique count sketching process is a transformation that gives the input data stream the property of "white noise".
+As an example, the first stage of a <a href="https://en.wikipedia.org/wiki/Count-distinct_problem">count-distinct</a> sketching process is a transformation that gives the input data stream the property of <a href="https://en.wikipedia.org/wiki/White_noise">white noise</a>, or equivalently, a
+<a href="https://en.wikipedia.org/wiki/Uniform_distribution_%28discrete%29">uniform distribution</a> of values.
-This is normally achieved by coordinated hashing of the input unique keys and then normalizing the result to be a uniform random number between zero and one.
+This is commonly achieved by coordinated hashing of the input unique keys and then normalizing the result to be a uniform random number between zero and one.

 The second stage of the sketch is a data structure that follows a set of rules for retaining a small set of the hash values it receives from the transform stage.